If you’ve already seen the video, then click here. Or skip directly to:

 With all that said, let’s look at some amazing people that show us all how age is just a number!
 Jerry Gray 76 years of age, probably snatching more than you and me together.
 Sandy Doyle, setting two world records at 54 years of age.
 No matter what that number says, it’s a number, it does not define your capabilities.
 Next month we’re featuring the amazing story of a boy thirteen years of age, and he clean and jerks more than I can.

-If there is only one thing you take away today, let it be this, respect yourself, maintain yourself, the rest will follow.
+If there is only one thing you take away today, let it be this, respect yourself, and maintain yourself, the rest will follow.
 Join our online group that promotes health and overall wellbeing.
 Take your first step.

 Get yourself a hooded sweatshirt with the Cavemantraining skull, logo, and quote: